Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 If you are using a double weapon, you can strike with either part of the weapon first.

-**Deciding between an Attack or a Full Attack:** After your first attack, you can decide to take a move action instead of making your remaining attacks, depending on how the first attack turns out.
+### Deciding between an Attack or a Full Attack
+After your first
+attack, you can decide to take a move action instead of making your remaining attacks, depending on how the first attack turns out.
 If you've already taken a 5-foot step, you can't use your move action to move any distance, but you could still use a different kind of move action.

-**Fighting Defensively as a Full-Round Action:** You can choose to fight defensively when taking a full attack action.
+### Fighting Defensively as a Full-Round Action
+You can choose to fight
+defensively when taking a full attack action.
 If you do so, you take a --4 penalty on all attacks in a round to gain a +2 dodge bonus to AC for the same round.

+### Cleave
-**Cleave:** The extra attack granted by the Cleave feat or Great Cleave feat can be taken whenever they apply.
+The extra attack granted by the Cleave feat or Great Cleave feat can be taken whenever they apply.
 This is an exception to the normal limit to the number of attacks you can take when not using a full attack action.